Geoff-Harders/hello-world/README.md

 Getting to know you github

 hi there
-just tryungbto get a griots with git, GitHub and the relationships and how this can operate on a sole or team project
+just trying to get to grips with git, GitHub and the relationships and how this can operate on a sole or team project